VPawlowski/LIANG_YI_DANIEL_INTRO_TO_JAVA/README.md

 "Introduction to Java Programming and Date Structures - Comprehensive Version (11th Edition)".

 If you notice any mistakes, or wish to offer advice to a developping programmer - feel free to post an issue, I would highly appreciate the help!

+* Particularily proud of my Chapter3/Problem-13 solution - incorporated a breakless switch as a solution for calculating taxes. *